The refreshing aroma and the tangy taste of lemon can relieve morning sickness in pregnant women.

 2. Can you drink lemon soda during pregnancy?

 Lemon soda drinks often contain added caffeine and sweeteners, both not good when taken in excess amounts.
 Artificially sweetened drinks may also raise the risk of preterm labor.
 Also, your caffeine intake should be less than 200 milligrams per day (12).
 A typical soda may contain 35 to 55 milligrams of caffeine.
-Therefore you should be cautious when considering other sources of caffeine in your everyday diet (tea, coffee, chocolate, and other energy drinks).
+Therefore, when it comes to sodas during pregnancy, you should be cautious.
+Also consider other sources of caffeine in your everyday diet, such as tea, coffee, chocolate, and other energy drinks.

 3. Is lemon tea safe during pregnancy?